luyaojie/awesome-nlp-resource/README.md

   - [MIT Movie Corpus](https://groups.csail.mit.edu/sls/downloads/) The MIT Movie Corpus is a semantically tagged training and test corpus in BIO format.
 The eng corpus are simple queries, and the trivia10k13 corpus are more complex queries.
   - [MIT Restaurant Corpus](https://groups.csail.mit.edu/sls/downloads/) The MIT Restaurant Corpus is a semantically tagged training and test corpus in BIO format.
 - Relation Extraction
-  - [SemEval 2018 Task7](https://lipn.univ-paris13.fr/~gabor/semeval2018task7/) The training data and evaluation script for SemEval 2018 Task 7: Semantic Relation Extraction and Classification in Scientific Papers.
   - [Datasets of Annotated Semantic Relationships](https://github.com/davidsbatista/Annotated-Semantic-Relationships-Datasets) **RECOMMEND** This repository contains annotated datasets which can be used to train supervised models for the task of semantic relationship extraction.
   - [TACRED](https://nlp.stanford.edu/projects/tacred/) TACRED is a large-scale relation extraction dataset with 106,264 examples built over newswire and web text from the corpus used in the yearly TAC Knowledge Base Population (TAC KBP) challenges.
 Details in *Position-aware Attention and Supervised Data Improve Slot Filling, EMNLP 2017*.
   - [FewRel](http://www.zhuhao.me/fewrel/) FewRel is a Few-shot Relation classification dataset, which features 70, 000 natural language sentences expressing 100 relations annotated by crowdworkers.
+  - [SemEval 2018 Task7](https://lipn.univ-paris13.fr/~gabor/semeval2018task7/) The training data and evaluation script for SemEval 2018 Task 7: Semantic Relation Extraction and Classification in Scientific Papers.
+  - [Chinese-Literature-NER-RE](https://github.com/lancopku/Chinese-Literature-NER-RE-Dataset) A discourse-level Named Entity Recognition and Relation Extraction dataset for Chinese literature text.
+It contains 726 articles, 29,096 sentences and over 100,000 characters in total.
 - Event
   - [ACE 2005 Training Data](http://catalog.ldc.upenn.edu/LDC2006T06) The corpus consists of data of various types annotated for entities, relations and events was created by Linguistic Data Consortium with support from the ACE Program, across three languages: English, Chinese, Arabic.
   - [Chinese Emergency Corpus (CEC)](https://github.com/shijiebei2009/CEC-Corpus) Chinese Emergency Corpus (CEC) is built by Data Semantic Laboratory in Shanghai University.
 This corpus is divided into 5 categories – earthquake, fire, traffic accident, terrorist attack and intoxication of food.